FOOD FOR MEN

 Was it easy?
 Probably not.

 I found it to be difficult, especially in the beginning.
-Your body's reaction on limited food intake can drive you nuts, but as your mental power takes over, it will be easier each day.
+Your body's reaction to limited food intake can drive you nuts, but as your mental power takes over, it will be easier each day.

 Here is one trick to use: got hungry?
 Drink plenty of water before taking any food.
 Another trick: get physical and get tired by exercising.
 Again, drink more water.